IceHe/lib/auth/oauth-2-in-action.md

 1.6 Summary

-OAuth is a widely used security standard that enables secure access to protected resources in a fashion that’s friendly to web APIs.
+OAuth is a widely used security standard that enables secure access to protected resources in a fashion that's friendly to web APIs.

 - OAuth is about **how to get a token** and **how to use a token**.
 - OAuth is a **delegation protocol that provides authorization across systems**.